cyber-dojo-retired/singler/README.md

 ## POST ran_tests
-In the practice-session with the given id, the given visible files were submitted, at the given time, which produced the given stdout, stderr, with the given traffic-light colour.
+In the practice-session with the given id, the given visible files were submitted as tag number n, at the given time, which produced the given stdout, stderr, status, with the given traffic-light colour.
 - parameters, eg
 ```
   {      "id": "A551C528C3",
+          "n": 3,
       "files": {       "hiker.h" : "ifndef HIKER_INCLUDED\n...",
                        "hiker.c" : "#include \"hiker.h\"...",
                  "hiker.tests.c" : "#include <assert.h>\n...",